kumulynja/nwc_wallet/README.md

 TODO: List what your package can do.
 Maybe include images, gifs, or videos.

+## Limitations

+The package is still in development and should be used with caution.
+Following are some of the current limitations:

+- Only real-time events are supported, the package does not return missed events yet.
+- The package is not yet fully tested or documented.
+- No connection monitoring and reconnect mechanism is implemented yet.
+- No retry mechanisms are currently implemented on failures.
+- No custom exceptions available yet for better error handling.

+All of these limitations will of course be addressed in future releases.
+Feel free to open any issues if you encounter any other limitations that are not listed here.

 ## Getting started

 TODO: List prerequisites and provide or point to information on how to